 The prerequisite for this course is 1.0 SOC at the 100-level.
 Students without this prerequisite may be removed from the class list at any time.

 READINGS

 The Course reader is available at the U of T Bookstore.
 It includes:

-- 1. Two comment and mark sheets (one for each position paper submitted)

-- 2. "Some Tools for Better Writing"

-- 3. "Writing as Communication"
+- 1. "Writing as Communication"

-- 4. "Glossary of Concepts" (by Ken Morrison)
+- 2. "Glossary of Concepts" (by Ken Morrison)

-- 5. Weekly readings for this course
+- 3. Weekly readings for this course